 Netflix’s ‘Kidnapped: Elizabeth Smart’ delves deep into the 2002 abduction of the titular 14-year-old girl from her own home in the middle of the night.
-The intense documentary revisits everything from the community’s efforts to find her to her firsthand account of the ordeal to her family’s clash with law enforcement over investigative approaches, along with much more.
-Owing to their heavy involvement in the search for her nearly 24 years ago, her paternal uncles, David “Dave” Smart and Thomas “Tom” Smart also make an appearance on the show to shed light on the case.
+The intense documentary revisits everything from the community’s efforts to find her to her firsthand account of the ordeal, to her family’s clash with law enforcement over investigative approaches, and much more.
+Owing to their extensive involvement in the search for her nearly 24 years ago, her paternal uncles, David “Dave” Smart and Thomas “Tom” Smart, also appear on the show to shed light on the case.

 As one of six siblings born to Dorotha Sharp and Charles Smart in Draper, Utah, under the Church of Jesus Christ of Latter-day Saints, David “Dave” Smart grew up in a loud, happy family.
 He attended East High School in Salt Lake City before enrolling at Brigham Young University in Provo for his Bachelor’s degree, following which he reportedly kick-started a career in the corporate world.
 He had no idea these experiences would instill in him the ability to be calm in chaos, resulting in him being the glue that held everyone together after his niece, Elizabeth Smart, was kidnapped.